 The Compensation Committee oversees all elements of our executive compensation program and has the final decision-making authority on all executive compensation matters.
-Each year, the Compensation Committee reviews, modifies (if necessary), and approves the goals and objectives relevant to the compensation of all Named Executive Officers, as well as the executive compensation program as a whole, including performance goals for the annual cash incentive program, if applicable, and long-term equity awards.
-In addition, the Compensation Committee is responsible for reviewing the performance of the

-Chief Executive Officer within the framework of our executive compensation goals and objectives.
-Our Chief Executive Officer, together with (i) until Mr. Warren retired in April of 2021, our President, and (ii) since Mr. Warren's retirement, our Senior Vice President-Finance, review the performance of the other Named Executive Officers.
+Each year, the Compensation Committee reviews, modifies (if necessary), and approves the goals and objectives relevant to the compensation of all Named Executive Officers, as well as the executive compensation program as a whole, including performance goals for the annual cash incentive program, if applicable, and longterm equity awards.
+In addition, the Compensation Committee is responsible for reviewing the performance of the Chief Executive Officer within the framework of our executive compensation goals and objectives.
+Our Chief Executive Officer, together with our Senior Vice President-Finance, review the performance of the other Named Executive Officers.
 These evaluations are taken into account when setting the compensation for our Named Executive Officers.